 • January 2025

-Chaired by Dr Maria Carrillo and Professor Philip Scheltens this virtual meeting will bring together international experts to explore early lessons from the delivery of treatments to patients who have a diagnosis of Alzheimer's Disease.
+Chaired by Dr Maria Carrillo and Professor Philip Scheltens this virtual meeting will bring together international experts to explore early lessons from the delivery of treatments to patients who have a diagnosis of Alzheimer's disease.
 There will be opening remarks from Professor Gil Rabinovici, Professor Reisa Sperling and Professor Donna Wilcock with reflections from Dr Cath Mummey

 • February 2025

-Chaired by Dr Joanne Pike and George Vradenburg this virtual meeting will explore the lessons for advocacy movements from the roll out of the first treatments for Alzheimer's Disease.
+Chaired by Dr Joanne Pike and George Vradenburg this virtual meeting will explore the lessons for advocacy movements from the roll out of the first treatments for Alzheimer's disease.
 The meeting will explore why treatments were adopted by some countries but not in others and how national and international advocacy organizations should respond.
 There will be opening remarks from three speakers followed by an expert virtual roundtable.
 The speakers for the event will be announced later in the year.

 • March 2025